BenWiederhake/lint-po-args/README.md

 Note that plural support and any other "high-level" features are broken/missing, simply because I had to write my own PO-parser.

+## Development

+* I'm somewhat new to mypy, so the "typing" stuff might not be perfect.
+Improvements welcome!
+For new code, please try to include something more reasonable than `Any`.
+* `mypy` finds no issues.
+* No errors/warnings in `pyflakes3`.
+* `pylint` only generates nuisance warnings (documentation, "long lines", etc.)
+* `black` only suggests changes that make the code harder to read, like inserting linebreaks in weird places

 ## TODOs

 * Extend/replace the parser
+    * Most importantly, plural support
 * Does the regex need to be made more robust?
 * Slightly more targeted hints would be nice, like a better diff on the list of detections (cmdlineargs/printf).
 * Should the order matter? printf yes, cmdline maybe, interleaved … hard to say.
 Think more about that.
+* Nicer support for running this on "all" `.po` files of a project?
 * Fix all the problems with translations everywhere. ;-)

 ## TODONT